tfpauly/privacy-proxy/draft-private-access-tokens.md

 400 error.
 Note that Mediators need to be careful in cases of key rotation; see
 {{privacy-considerations}}.

-The Mediator finally checks to ensure that the AccessTokenRequest.index_request is valid for the given CLIENT_KEY; see {{nizk-dl}} for verification details.
+The Mediator finally checks to ensure that the AccessTokenRequest.request_key is valid for the given CLIENT_KEY; see {{client-stable-mapping}} for verification details.
 If the index is invalid, the Mediator rejects the request with an HTTP 400 error.

 If the Mediator accepts the request, it will look up the state stored for this Client.
 It will look up the count of previously generate tokens for this Client using the same